What is Minimum Advertised Price (MAP)? And How to Create a MAP Policy?

 5. Provide the process retailers can follow to claim MAP violation:

-The policy should also cover the process where loyal retailers can report violations.
+The MAP policy should also cover the process where loyal retailers can report violations.
 The policy should also cover the process retailers can use to report violations they discover others have made.
 Ease of reporting and support offered to trusted retailers can motivate them to follow the rules in the MAP policy and report other violators.

 6. Create a reward system: